schwitzkroko/net.ifao.oomph.setup.buildship/README.md

 ### Original documentation

-These plugins provide an oomph setup task to import gradle projects into eclipse using the buildship project-import wizard.
+These plugins provide an Oomph Setup Task to import gradle projects into eclipse using the buildship project-import wizard.

-After the project has been successfully imported an optional gradle task may be executed.
-The task checks the presence of a file `.settings/gradle.prefs` in the project root directory.
-The task will be executed if either this file is missing or its contents points to another project location.
+After the project has been successfully imported an optional gradle task may be executed. ~~The task checks the presence of a file `.settings/gradle.prefs` in the project root directory.The task will be executed if either this file is missing or its contents points to another project location.~~

 For the moment consider this to be in alpha state.
 The task seems to work with all of my setups i tried so far, but problems might still exist.